 Cody received his Juris Doctorate at Washburn University School of Law in 2010.
 While attending Washburn University, Cody received the CALI Excellence Award in Legal Analysis Research and Writing and Law & Economics.
 He also served as a teaching assistant to professor Jeffrey Jackson, and he was a finalist for the Judge J. Richard Foth Writing Award.

 He is licensed to practice law in Kansas and the United States District Court for the District of Kansas.
 He is a member of the Wichita Bar Association, the Kansas Bar Association, and the Wichita Young Lawyers Association.
-He lives in Newton, Kansas, with his wife and their four children.
+He lives in Newton, Kansas, with his wife and their six children.

 * Prior results in an earlier case do not guarantee or suggest a similar outcome in future matters the lawyer may undertake.